dev-sys-do/sealci/docs/arch/monitor.md

 ## Features

-- Listening to events from a remote Git repository
+- Listening to events from remotes Git repositories
+- Exposing an REST api to update the monitoring configuration
 - Recognizing the event type
 - Adapting actions according to the event type and then calling the controller via an external API.
 It means that when a event is recognized a pipeline is triggered

 ## What

-Based on user provided configuration, the monitor listens for specific events from a remote Git repository and takes actions based on them.
+Based on user provided configuration, the monitor listens for specific events from remotes Git repositories and takes actions based on them.
 We need to recognize two types of events: `Commit` and `Pull Request`.
 Depending on the event type, an HTTP request will be sent to the controller.

 `POST` /pipeline :